2006 Tampa Bay Buccaneers season: Summary

 Gradkowski started off performing decently.
-People who in hindsight claim the Bucs should have started the more experienced Tim Rattay forget the Bucs nearly upset the New Orleans Saints, and then went on to win two narrow victories: one, against the Cincinnati Bengals, winning on an overturned call resulting in a touchdown; and another against the Philadelphia Eagles, thanks to Matt Bryant’s 62-yard field goal.
-After these victories, though, Gradkowski’s performance declined.
-After a 3–17 loss to the New York Giants in heavy winds, the Bucs proceeded to lose 5 of their next 6 games, leading them to a record of 3–10 (0–6 in their division).
+People who in hindsight claim the Buccaneers should have started the more experienced Tim Rattay forget the Buccaneers nearly upset the New Orleans Saints, and then went on to win two narrow victories: one, against the Cincinnati Bengals, winning on an overturned call resulting in a touchdown; and another against the Philadelphia Eagles, thanks to Matt Bryant’s 62-yard field goal.
+After these victories, though, Gradkowski's performance declined.
+After a 17–3 loss to the New York Giants in heavy winds, the Buccaneers proceeded to lose 5 of their next 6 games, leading them to a record of 3–10 (0–6 in their division).
 In the loss to the Atlanta Falcons, Gradkowski was replaced in the 4th quarter by Rattay.

-In the first half of the Bucs' next game, against the Chicago Bears, Gradkowski was again replaced by Rattay, who led the team from a 24–3 deficit to a score of 31–31, with three touchdowns in the fourth quarter.
-However, the Bucs then lost the game in overtime, 34–31.
+In the first half of the Buccaneers' next game, against the Chicago Bears, Gradkowski was again replaced by Rattay, who led the team from a 24–3 deficit to a score of 31–31, with three touchdowns in the fourth quarter.
+However, the Buccaneers then lost the game in overtime, 34–31.
 Rattay was then named the new starting quarterback for the last two games for the season.
-The Bucs finished their season with a 4–12 record, tied for third worst in the NFL.
-The overall defense was ranked in the low 20s, the first time a Tampa defense was not ranked in the top ten since 1996.
+The Buccaneers finished their season with a 4–12 record, tied for third worst in the NFL.
+The overall defense was ranked in the low 20s, the first time a Tampa Bay defense was not ranked in the top ten since 1996.

-The Bucs sent three players to the 2007 Pro Bowl, cornerback Ronde Barber, tight end/long snapper Dave Moore (A "Need" player according to Saints coach Sean Payton), and late addition outside linebacker Derrick Brooks (as an injury replacement).
+The Buccaneers sent three players to the 2007 Pro Bowl, cornerback Ronde Barber, tight end/long snapper Dave Moore (A "Need" player according to Saints coach Sean Payton), and late addition outside linebacker Derrick Brooks (as an injury replacement).
 This would be Brooks's 10th consecutive Pro Bowl and 10th Pro Bowl overall.

 It was also the final season for longtime fullback Mike Alstott.
 Although he was on the roster the following season, he was unable to play due to a preseason neck injury against New England.